marcov4lente/marcov4lente/_posts/2015-03-15-installing-and-setting-up-Gulp-on-an-Ubuntu-16-04-xenial-server.md

 ```

-The above Gulp FIle configuration is based on that in the Gulp documentation https://www.npmjs.com/package/gulp
+The above Gulp File configuration is based on that in the Gulp documentation https://www.npmjs.com/package/gulp

 ## Executing Gulp
 This will launch a persistant instance of gulp, which will watch the defined folders for changes and publish them to the defined destination files.